15 Fun Things to See and Do in St Petersburg Russia

 Where to Stay in St Petersburg

-Here are a few recommended lodging options, all within the best location of St Petersburg:
+Here are a few recommended lodging options, all within the best location in St Petersburg:

 Budget: Renome Hotel (excellent location, great for couples), Apart-Hotel Victoria Bolshaya Morskaya (modern, super clean, best location in the city), NETIZEN Saint Petersburg Center (cheap but chic dorm rooms, breakfast, private rooms, common social areas)